trueberryless/the-thinking-hub/src/content/posts/computational-thinking.md

 2.  **Automation:** We let the "information processing agent" execute the solution.
 3.  **Analysis:** We examine the results of that execution.

 This analysis then feeds back into the Abstraction phase.
 The insights gained from the automation allow us to refine the model, fix the bugs, and improve the logic.
 We iterate.
 This cyclic view acknowledges that we often don't truly understand a problem until we have tried (and perhaps failed) to simulate or solve it computationally.
-This loop—Abstraction, Automation, Analysis—is the modern, robust definition of Computational Thinking.
+This loop — Abstraction, Automation, Analysis — is the modern, robust definition of Computational Thinking.

 ---